Effective: October 1, 2020

 On occasion, it is in the University's best interest to host refreshments or a business meal as a necessary business practice.
 Prudent judgment for incurring such expenses is essential.
 Refreshments and business meals are subject to public examination and audit.
 Such expenses must be fully necessary, reasonable and supportable in all instances.

-This document provides guidelines for the purchase of refreshments and meals that are to be paid for with state appropriated funds.
+This document provides guidelines for the purchase of refreshments and meals that are to be paid for with state-appropriated funds.
 This document does not pertain to Residence Hall Council Activity Accounts and Student Activity Accounts (except where indicated); approval processes for these expenses shall be developed accordingly within the Division of Student Affairs.

 A. Allowable Expenses

-3. Lunch expenses of University employees are usually a personal responsibility; however, payment or reimbursement of employee(s) meals may be allowed with prior written approval* of the President or appropriate Vice President when:
+3. Lunch expenses of University employees are usually a personal responsibility; however, payment or reimbursement of employee(s) meals may be allowed when:

 (a) The charge is part of a conference or workshop expense;